Ultraplot/ultraplot/docs/usage.rst

 Directly working with matplotlib classes tends to be more clear and concise than `~matplotlib.pyplot`, makes things easier when working with multiple figures and axes, and is certainly more "`pythonic <https://www.python.org/dev/peps/pep-0020/>`__".
-Therefore, although many ultraplot features may still work, we do not officially support the `~matplotlib.pyplot` interface.
+Therefore, although many UltraPlot features may still work, we do not officially support the `~matplotlib.pyplot` interface.

 .. _usage_import:

-Importing ultraplot
+Importing UltraPlot
 =================

-Importing ultraplot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
+Importing UltraPlot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
 :ref:`color names <ug_colors>`, and :ref:`fonts <ug_fonts>` to matplotlib.
-If you are only interested in these features, you may want to import ultraplot at the top of your script and do nothing else!
+If you are only interested in these features, you may want to import UltraPlot at the top of your script and do nothing else!
-We recommend importing ultraplot as follows:
+We recommend importing UltraPlot as follows:

 .. code-block:: python

    import ultraplot as uplt

-This differentiates ultraplot from the usual ``plt`` abbreviation reserved for the `~matplotlib.pyplot` module.
+This differentiates UltraPlot from the usual ``plt`` abbreviation reserved for the `~matplotlib.pyplot` module.

 .. _usage_classes: